syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/tool-tip.md

 ## Header

-We can specify header for the tooltip using `header` property.
+We can specify a header for the tooltip by using the `header` property in `tooltip`.

 {% if page.publishingplatform == "typescript" %}